This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Whisk together all Dijon Herb Paste ingredients in a medium bowl until they emulsify into a uniform paste.
+- Make the Herb Paste: Whisk together all Dijon Herb Paste ingredients in a medium bowl until they emulsify into a uniform paste.

-- Spread ⅓ of herb paste all over underside of roast.
+- Season Inside and Out: Spread 1/3 of herb paste all over underside of roast.
 Roll roast back up into its original shape and snugly tie in the center and at both ends with three lengths of kitchen twine.
 Rub outside all over with remaining herb paste.
 Transfer roast, seam side down, to rack on prepared baking sheet and let stand at room temperature while the oven preheats.

 Notes